oceans404/monad-app-stake-gate/README.md

 # StakingGateFactory

 A Solidity factory contract that allows anyone to create customized staking contracts with different requirements and names.
-Each staking contract gates access to content by requiring users to stake a specific amount of ETH.
+Each staking contract gates access to content by requiring users to stake a specific amount of MON.

 ## Deployed Contracts